-The strength of your marriage or relationships depends on the choices you make to improve it.
-Unfortunately, many couples have lost the spark they shared before they married or got together and have replaced it with a humdrum routine – especially after 20, 30 or 40 years of marriage.
+The strength of your marriage or relationship depends on the choices you make to improve it.
+Unfortunately, many couples have lost the spark they shared before they married or got together, and have replaced it with a humdrum routine – especially after 20, 30 or 40 years of marriage.
 Dating and romancing your spouse can change those patterns, and can be a lot of fun, but will require some hard work and the courage to step outside your long-established comfort zone.
-Planning and energy are imperative for making good times happen.
+Planning and energy are imperative for making good times happen again.

 30 Tips for Romance

 1. Re-create your first date.
 Cast your mind back through the decades and see if you can recapture some first date magic.
 Where did you go?
 What were you wearing?
 What did you eat?

 2. Write the love story of how you met.
 Get it printed and bound

 3. Go back to the location you honeymooned and have a second honeymoon

 4. Write your own love poem.
 Even a simple “Roses are red…” rendition will make him or her smile.